 Each "irrigation need" group can be set for differing soil moisture levels.
-The WEM is adjustable from 10 to 120 centibars and has an OFF position to allow for overriding the sensors.
-The adjustment dial gives you from very WET (Position #11):
+The WEM-DC (DC-T) is adjustable from 10 to 120 centibars and has an OFF position to allow for overriding the sensors.
+The adjustment dial gives you from very WET (Position #1) to very DRY (Position #11):